andrevidela/Research-report/Thesis/index.md

     ?rest
 ```

-inspecting the hole we get:
+Inspecting the hole we get:

 ```haskell
 >  0 dots : Graph